McSavage/exercise/docs.md

 # This doc is for the udemy git class

 This documentation describes how to use the Pavel automatic toothbrush.
-You change

-Note that this toothbrush is totally safe to use for children, adults, or pets and wildlife and trees.
+Note that this toothbrush is totally safe to use for children, adults, or pets.